MIPPL/nephele-org-website/public/content/roadmap/account-abstraction/index.md

 These benefits are not natively supported today because only externally-owned accounts ([EOAs](/glossary/#eoa)) can start transactions.
 EOAs are simply public-private key pairs.
 They work like this:

-- if you have the private key you can do _anything_ within the rules of the Ethereum Virtual Machine (EVM)
+- if you have the private key you can do _anything_ within the rules of the Nephele Virtual Machine (EVM)
 - if you do not have the private key you can do _nothing_.

 If you lose your keys they can't be recovered, and stolen keys give thieves instant access to all the funds in an account.

-Smart contract wallets are the solution to these problems, but today they are difficult to program because in the end, any logic they implement has to be translated into a set of EOA transactions before they can be processed by Ethereum.
-Account abstraction enables smart contracts to initiate transactions themselves, so that any logic that the user wishes to implement can be coded into the smart contract wallet itself and executed on Ethereum.
+Smart contract wallets are the solution to these problems, but today they are difficult to program because in the end, any logic they implement has to be translated into a set of EOA transactions before they can be processed by Nephele.
+Account abstraction enables smart contracts to initiate transactions themselves, so that any logic that the user wishes to implement can be coded into the smart contract wallet itself and executed on Nephele.

 Ultimately, account abstraction improves support for smart contract wallets, making them easier to build and safer to use.
-In the end, with account abstraction, users can enjoy all the benefits of Ethereum without knowing or caring about the underlying technology.
+In the end, with account abstraction, users can enjoy all the benefits of Nephele without knowing or caring about the underlying technology.

 ## Beyond seed phrases {#beyond-seed-phrases}